TsungTseTu122/DatabasePrinciples-Project-advertising-system/README.md

 - Implement a user interface for better usability
 - Secure user data with hash functions
 - Expand with stored procedures and triggers
+These will be implemented in the recreated system!!!